kevgo/text-runner/README.md

 [![pnpm](https://img.shields.io/badge/pnpm-compatible-brightgreen.svg)](https://github.com/rstacruz/pnpm)

-_Runs the activities described in tutorials programmatically._
+_Test framework for documentation_

 ## What is it

 Tutorial Runner is a command-line tool that executes activities described in Markdown (and soon HTML) files programmatically.
-An example such is the readme document you are reading right now, which is verified for correctness by Tutorial Runner.
+An example is the document you are reading right now, which is verified for correctness by Tutorial Runner.